Choosing the Best Christmas Tree—5 Things To Look for When Picking a Tree This Holiday Season

-A Christmas tree is the most important part of any homes festive decor.
-Unlike other decorations, it will serve as the centerpiece during your most cherished holiday moments.
-This is why picking the right tree's so important.
+Christmas trees are the most important part of any homes festive decor.
+Unlike your other holiday decorations, it will serve as the centerpiece during your most cherished holiday memories.
+This is why choosing the perfect real Christmas tree is so important.

-Everyone has their own preference, and those preferences are what they typically think about while choosing a tree.
-Some want short and full, while others steer towards trees that are tall and skinny.
-However, there are serveral things you should think about beyond height and width if you want to get the most tree for your money.
+Everyone has their own preference, and that’s what they typically think about while choosing a tree.
+Some want short and full while others steer towards holiday trees that are tall and skinny.
+However, there are several things you should think about beyond height and width if you want the perfect tree this holiday season.

-Following the advice below will ensure you get the perfect Christmas tree this year, and help you avoid earning the nick name "Charlie Brown."
+Following the advice below will ensure you get the perfect real Christmas tree this year and help you avoid earning the nickname “Charlie Brown.”

 1. Avoid Early Harvested Trees